flare-foundation/docs/docs/user/wallets/safepal-s1-wallet.md

     !!! info

-         These dApps are usually created by FTSO [data providers](glossary.md#data_provider), but some of them (like FTSO AU) allow you to choose a different data provider to delegate to.
+         These dApps are usually created by FTSO [data providers](glossary.md#data_provider), but some of them allow you to choose a different data provider to delegate to.
+         Take a look at [flaremetrics.io](https://flaremetrics.io/) and pick the one you prefer.

 3. After copying and pasting the address, click the drop-down menu to the right of the search tab.
 4. Scroll down, select the `Songbird` or `Flare` networks, and click `Go`.
 5. A pop up will appear notifying that you are being redirected to a third party dApp.
 Press `Confirm`.

-Examples of signal providers that have developed dApps for wrapping and delegation are [Best FTSO](https://bestftso.xyz/delegate){target=_blank} and [FTSO AU](https://app.ftso.au/wrap){target=_blank}.

-Other signal providers are hosting similar websites or dApps for wrapping and delegation.
+Other data providers host similar websites or dApps for wrapping and delegation.
 See the full list of signal providers on Songbird at [https://flaremetrics.io/ftso](https://flaremetrics.io/ftso){target=_blank}.